jkoschma/genexplain-platform/docs/source/Analyze_regulatory_regions.md

 ![](media/f92a3f997475d3aff7b33819c5b95f67.png)

-.
-Details about this individual method are given in the section 20.1.2.
  In the second part of this workflow, composite modules are identified based on the enriched TFBSs.
-For more details about CMA analysis refer to section 20.1.5.
+For more details about CMA analysis refer to indiviual method description.

 To launch the workflow, follow these steps: